 Pet care has grown increasingly more advanced in recent years.
 This has helped to improve the health and increase the longevity of cats considerably.
-The right balance of food and nutrition will ensure that your cat gets all of the vitamins it needs to stay in the best of health.
+The right balance of food and nutrition will ensure that your cat gets all of the vitamins she needs to stay in the best of health.

 - 1 Warning Signs of Nutritional Deficiency in Cats

 - 2 Recommended Vitamins for Cats

 - 3 What Essential Fatty Acids Does My Cat Need?